CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_lda.rst

 Background
 ++++++++++

-This exercise shows a more advanced MVPA topic, the use of a classifier.
+This exercise shows a more advanced MVPA topic, the use of a classifier (first reported in :cite:`CS03`).
 Using a classifier involves two steps:

 - training: a set of ``samples`` (the patterns) with associated ``.sa.targets`` (conditions) together are called the *training set*.
 The training set is used so that the classifiers *learns* which patterns are associated with each condition.